 A: Measure the lens power and the front & back curvatures.

-Using a Vertometer (Focimeter) measure the lens power.
-Then use a Geneva Lens Clock (Lens Measure) to measure the front and back curvatures.
-The formula for the material refractive index is then as follows . . .
+Using a Vertometer (Focimeter), measure the lens power.
+Afterwards, use a Geneva Lens Clock (Lens Measure) to measure the front and back curvatures.
+The formula for the material refractive index is as follows, thus . . .

 nt = Ft (nm -1) + 1 F1 + F2